 - A low-key ambiance that makes couples, families and friends all feel welcome

-- Considering how stylish the place is, prices (half- or full-board) are very reasonable
+- Considering how stylish the place is, prices are very reasonable (and some include dinner)

 - Thoughtful touches, including free beers and soda in your minibar on arrival, and a bedtime note with tomorrow’s weather and tide table